bhecquet/seleniumRobot/doc/chap7_Howto.md

 - you have an `<input type="file" id="uploadFile" />` element
 - this element is visible (not hidden by an other one)

-Then, you can do either (the later is advised:
+Then, you can do either (the later is advised):
 - `driver.findElement(By.id("uploadFile")).sendKeys(<some file path>);`
 - `new FileUploadElement("upload", By.id("uploadFile")).sendKeys(<some file path);`